ddd-mtl/fairfunding/README.md

 # fairfunding
-A funding model that garantees every user pays the same amount and the creator gets requested funding
+A funding model that guarantees every user pays the same amount and the creator gets requested funding